dchenmei/pdf-generator/README.md

 # PDF Generator

-A tool that takes a text file and converts it into PDF.
+A tool that takes a text file and converts it into PDF with the following specifications:
+* 12pt Times New Roman font
+* 612 x 792 page size

 ## Usage